BerryCloud/ngx-xapi/projects/ngx-xapi/README.md

 ## Configuration injection

-If you plan to use the client methods, you must provide an `LrsConfig` to be injected into the `XapiClient`.
+If you plan to use the client methods, you must provide an `XapiConfig` to be injected into the `XapiClient`.
 The HttpClientModule must also be imported.

 For example: